 We have so little practice with death in our culture.
 A new acquaintance and I were talking over a cup of tea.
 ‘I’m 53 and I’ve never seen a dead body,’ she said.
 ‘I know very little about death and when my parents go, who knows what we’ll do?’

-Time is a crucial dimension of practice.
+Time is a crucial dimension of end of life practice.
 If the time is off, everything is off.
 Time is off when things happen too quickly, for example.
 Time is off when the funeral director is called and comes to collect the body before everyone is ready.
 Time is off when the body is removed and no one has quite come to grips with what has happened.
 And then everything is off.

 Although all the medical issues are over now, there is still a tendency to act as if there’s an emergency.
 Just when it would be good to take some time.

 Laying out a body is a time when close people can be part of a transformative process.
 If there has been long illness all the struggle can be washed away.
 If there has been an accident, that reality can be taken in a little more gently.
 If the person is very old and has been living in the garments of age, they can be dressed beautifully.

 ‘I had come into the room with a body that had been through so much.
 She looked beat up, cold, lonely, and pained.
 Once she was dressed, in her own clothes, she looked so cozy, warm, relaxed, and comfortable.
 She looked like herself.
 But it wasn’t her,’ says Nora Menkin on the National Home Funeral Alliance website.

 Rituals of laying out and vigil put the person at the centre, looking like him or herself, but it’s not him or not her.
 The vigil might be in the lounge, perhaps in their room, perhaps in a room that’s been specially set up for the purpose.
 Having the chance to visit someone who has died at home is a rare thing in our culture.
 Yet I’ve never spoken to a person who’s been to a well set up vigil who hasn’t described it as having made a difference to their ability to accept what has happened.